Fountains in Jerusalem

 circa 1536 CE

-Sabil Birkat e Sultan (سبيل بركة السلطان), is located adjacent to Birkat e Sultan (Sultan's Pool) at the southern edge.
+The Sebil Birkat Sultan (سبيل بركة السلطان), was built in 1536 CE under Suleiman the Magnificent.
+It was constructed using stone carvings from the Crusader period found in the area and other stones obtained during the contemporaneous restoration of the adjacent Sultan's Pool.
+After the end of Suleiman's reign, the use of this well also ended.
+It is located south-west of the old city of Jerusalem, adjacent to (at the southern edge) Birkat Sultan (Sultan's Pool) in the Hinnom Valley.
 The recessed niche of the sabil has a double pointed arch, with the external arch having a double stone moulding frame.
 The spandrels of the arch are decorated with stone blocks in relief which were once adorned with stone bosses in the form of rosettes (Alud and Hillenbrand 2000, p.943-947).

 circa 1536 CE

-Sebil Tariq ul-Wad (سبيل طريق الواد) Constructed in 1536 CE by commission of Sultan Suleyman the Magnificent on the east side of Tariq al-Wad.
-The sabil is located on Tariq al-Wad, north of the junction with Tariq Bab al-Silsila.
+The Sebil Tariq ul-Wad (سبيل طريق الواد) constructed in 1536 CE by commission of Sultan Suleyman the Magnificent on the east side of Tariq al-Wad (the valley street).
+The sebil is located north of the junction with Tariq Bab al-Silsila.
 The sabil is a single unit structure that consists of a lavishly decorated recessed niche with a pointed arch that rests upon two pillars to either side of a marble water basin.

 The inscription reads in part: "Instructed us to build here a drinking place, our lord the Sultan, the great King...
 Sultan Suleiman son of Sultan Selim Khan, Allah will keep his kingdom and government for eternity".